ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ![html2shtml](../../resources/images/software/norma/html2shtml.png)

-The path from a fulltext.html to a scholarly.html is one step longer.
+The path from a fulltext.html to a scholarly.html is a few steps longer.
 We begin with the results of a quickscrape of a list of fulltext-urls (this has to be provided by you).

 ```bash
 $ quickscrape \